ConnorFreebairn/helpdesk/README.md

 This application is my first c# project, it is not intended to be used in production!

-Expect security vulnerabilities, badly written code and inefficient functions / statements. :D
+Expect security vulnerabilities, badly written code and inefficient functions.

+I think of this as my way to learn and test C# code.  :D